 4.5 PDL ISG PoC Proposal Acceptance Criteria

-The criteria for acceptance of PDL ISG PoC Proposals are:
+The criteria for acceptance of PDL ISG PoC proposals are:

-The PDL ISG PoC Proposal shall contain the information requested in the format of the PDL ISG PoC Proposal Template of clause A.1, referred to as the PoC Team.
+The PDL ISG PoC proposal shall contain the information requested in the format of the PDL ISG PoC Proposal Template of clause A.1, referred to as the PoC team.
 This will be checked by ETSI CTI and the PoC Review Team.

+The organizations participating in a PoC team shall include at least:

+Two manufacturers, or

+One manufacturer plus a research institution, or

+One manufacturer or research institution and employing, for all PoC purposes, open-source components.

-The organizations participating in an PoC Team shall include at least two Manufacturers and at least one Network Operator or one Service Provider, where at least one Network Operator or one Service Provider shall be a member of the PDL ISG (refer to clause A.1.1).
+In all cases, the PoC team shal include a service provider, and this service provider shall be a member of the ISG PDL (refer to clause A.1.1).

-The PDL ISG PoC Team proposal shall address at least one goal relevant to PDL i.e. related with an PDL Use Cases [i.3], an PDL Requirements [1] or the suitability of an PDL System Architecture [i.1] aspect (refer to clause A.1.3.1).
+The PDL ISG PoC team proposal shall address at least one goal relevant to PDL i.e. related with PDL application scenarios or use cases, PDL requirements, or the suitability of PDL architecture aspects (refer to clause A.1.3.1).
 The output of the PoC should provide feedback to the ISG PDL that should support the improvement of the output of the existing WIs.
 Alignment with existing activities is required.

-The PDL ISG PoC Team proposal shall indicate the venue where the PoC will be demonstrated (e.g. PoC Team member lab, industry trade show, etc.) (refer to clause A.1.5).
+The PDL ISG PoC team proposal shall indicate the venue where the PoC will be demonstrated (e.g. PoC team member lab, industry trade show, etc.) (refer to clause A.1.5).

-A PoC Team project timeline shall be provided (refer to clause A.1.4).
+A PoC team project timeline shall be provided (refer to clause A.1.4).

-Any PDL ISG PoC Proposal which meets these required elements will be accepted.
+Any PDL ISG PoC proposal which meets these required elements will be accepted.

 A summary table of Use cases from [i.2] and requirements [i.3] is shown in the table 1.